redhat-developer/web-terminal-operator/README.md

 Web Terminal Operator provides an ability for users to use terminal embedded into OpenShift Console.

+**Note:** The OpenShift console integration that allows easily creating web terminal instances and logging in automatically is available in OpenShift 4.5.3 and higher.
+In previous versions of OpenShift, the operator can be installed but web terminals will have to be created and accessed manually.

 ### Deploying next operator from next images
 After every commit in master index and bundle images are built and pushed to:
 [quay.io/repository/wto/web-terminal-operator-index:next](https://quay.io/repository/wto/web-terminal-operator-index?tab=tags)